BLIPs: Bayesian Learned Interatomic Potentials: Experiments

 \subsection{Learning Interatomic Potentials in Data-Scarse and Out-Of-Distribution Regimes}

-Machine Learning Interatomic Potentials (MLIPs) are surrogate models that approximate the potential energy surface (PES) of atomic systems.
-Once the PES is learned, atomic forces can be directly computed as the negative gradient of the energy with respect to atomic positions.
-Accurate MLIP models enable highly efficient atomic system simulations, paving the way for various applications, such as catalyst design, adsorbents for recycling CO\textsubscript{2} from the atmosphere, and efficient solar cells, among others.
-This experiment focuses on the study of the Ammonia (NH\textsubscript{3} ) molecule for assessing the model’s robustness to out-of-distribution (OOD) data.
+This experiment focuses on the study of the Ammonia (NH\textsubscript{3}) molecule for assessing the model’s robustness in a realistic low-data, high out-of-distribution (OOD) regime.
 This is a common challenge in materials science, where training data may be biased toward equilibrium or near-equilibrium configurations.

-\paragraph{Dataset and metrics:} We use the Ammonia dataset introduced by~\citep{tan2023single}, which consists of a small number of NH\textsubscript{3} molecular geometries sampled across a range of energy configurations.
+We use the Ammonia dataset introduced by~\citep{tan2023single}, which consists of a small number of NH\textsubscript{3} molecular geometries sampled across a range of energy configurations.
 The training set includes 78 geometries corresponding to near-equilibrium configurations with energies in the range of 0 to 5 kcal/mol.
-The test set, in contrast, contains 129 out-of-distribution (OOD) geometries with energies spanning up to 70 kcal/mol, thereby evaluating model generalisation far from the training distribution.
-This setup enables us to assess both predictive accuracy and the reliability of uncertainty estimates in a realistic low-data, high-OOD regime.
+The test set, in contrast, contains 129 OOD geometries with energies spanning up to 70 kcal/mol, thereby evaluating model generalisation far from the training distribution.
 We evaluate performance using three metrics: mean absolute error (MAE), expected calibration error (ECE), and the Spearman correlation.
 Further dataset and metrics details are provided in Section~\ref{sec:data_metrics}.

 \paragraph{Implementation Details:} We adopt the (equivariant) PaiNN architecture~\citep{schutt2021equivariant} as our machine learning interatomic potential.
 To ensure a fair comparison, we use the same hyperparameter settings, training protocol, and evaluation procedure as described in~\citep{tan2023single}.
 We train the model by explicitly enforcing energy conservation, computing atomic forces as the negative gradient of the predicted potential energy with respect to atomic positions, and weighting the energy/forces terms accordingly to~\citet{tan2023single}.
-For BLIP, we employ a compact invariant posterior network consisting of two linear layers of size $64$ with swish activations, used for both the message and update coefficients.
-The message inference network head takes as input the square norm of the positions $\|\bm{r}_{i}-\bm{r}_j\|^2$, whereas the update inference network head only takes an embedding of the element atomic number $Z$.
+For BLIP, a compact invariant posterior network for both the message and update function coefficients is used.
 Additional architecture and training details are provided in Section~\ref{sec:arch_train}.

 \paragraph{Results:}